 Deadline: 13 February 2022

 Shortlisted applicants will be invited

 First week of April

 research proposals will be selected for grant awards by our distinguished panel of jury members.

-high-quality research facilitated by the Research Innovation Grant will be made available to potential problem-solvers in the ecosystem for land and housing including entrepreneurs, nonprofit organizations, investors, donors and policy-makers. apart from facilitating publication in leading journals, we will also host an annual research symposium on land and housing , inviting all relevant stakeholders.
+High-quality research facilitated by the Research Innovation Program will be made available to potential problem-solvers in the ecosystem for land and property rights including entrepreneurs, nonprofit organizations, investors, donors and policy-makers.

-intersectional perspective - does the research integrate an intersectional perspective of gender and caste?
+Intersectional perspective - does the research integrate an intersectional perspective of gender, caste, class, religion and so on?

-we understand that different types of research requires different amounts of funding. if we are convinced that your research is valuable, we can consider supplemental funding or partnering with other organizations that fund research. if you still have a doubt, please email email@example.com.
+We understand that different types of research require different amounts of funding.
+If we are convinced that your research is valuable, we can consider supplemental funding or partnering with other organizations that fund research.
+If you still have a doubt, please email email@example.com.

-yes, you can. however, the research must have a direct linkage to land and housing, and be closely aligned to the thematic areas mentioned above. if you still have doubts about your research topic being eligible for the grant, please email firstname.lastname@example.org.
+Yes, you can. however, the research must have a direct linkage to land and property rights, and be closely aligned to the thematic areas mentioned above. if you still have doubts about your research topic being eligible for the grant, please email firstname.lastname@example.org.